 Kehl and he then welcomed a little girl into the world -- a dream come true for Kehl.
 She always said, "if I were to have children, I pray to God that he sends me healthy little girls."
 Kehl is the eldest of four.
 Her three younger siblings are boys.
 Needless to say, that is why she wanted girls.
 Sadly, her relationship with her third little girl’s father came to an end.
 This was not only devastating to her but also to her children, she said, particularly her eldest daughter, as she was older and had a very close relationship with her baby sisters’ dad.

 To this day, it is very hard for Kehl to look back on that relationship and not get sad.
 She feels that if she only could have been “more perfect” she could have made it work.
 For a period of time, Kehl stayed single and focused on herself and her children without looking for a new relationship.
-Then, she met someone by chance who swept her off her feet.
-If only she had a crystal ball to let her see what was to come with that relationship, she said.
+Then, she met someone who swept her off her feet.
+If only she had had a crystal ball to let her see what was to come with that relationship, she said.
 Numerous people told her to not get involved with this individual, but Kehl is a believer that you must form your own opinions of someone.
 “You can’t just listen to others about what they think about someone or something.”